Fiscal Guidelines for Faculty Research & Professional Development Funds

 - Items that do not have a clear benefit to meeting the missions of the University.

 - Housing and living expenses for long term assignments (ie: teaching at an NYU portal campus or study away sites) are not appropriate research fund expenses.
 In certain circumstances, reimbursements for assignments at these locations may be covered by the relevant campus.
 Faculty should first contact the appropriate office (Office of Global Programs for the study away sites or the relevant campus) before making any arrangements.
-For acceptable uses of FAS institutional research funds for housing expenses during an approved sabbatical or research leave, please see our clarification communication.
+For acceptable uses of A&S institutional funds for housing expenses during an approved sabbatical or research leave, please see our clarification communication.

-Payments from Faculty Research Funds
+Payments from Faculty Research or Professional Development Funds

 Faculty members must adhere to University policies and procedures.
 The appropriate forms must be used to purchase goods or to be reimbursed for expenditures.
 Otherwise, an expenditure may not be reimbursed.
 A description of each form and its use is provided below: